 Eligible Conservation Practices

-We are offering 75% cost share for best management practices on properties in select areas of Poweshiek and Iowa Counties.
-If your land is in one of these priority areas, you may be eligible for the cost share for the following:
+We are offering 90% cost share for best management practices on properties in select areas of Poweshiek and Iowa Counties.
+If your property is in the priority area, you may be eligible for cost share for the following types of projects:

 - Oxbow Restoration